Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Rice has combined with its opponents to score more than 62.5 points in one game this season.
+- Rice and its opponents have combined to score more than 62.5 points in one game this season.

-- Saturday's total is 1.9 points higher than the combined 60.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 60.6, is 1.9 points fewer than Saturday's over/under.

-- This contest's over/under is 2.8 points lower than the 65.3 these two squads combine to give up per game in 2021.
+- The 65.3 points per game these two squads have allowed their opponents to score this season are 2.8 more than the 62.5 total in this contest.

 - The Hilltoppers and their opponents have scored an average of 66.9 points per game in 2021, 4.4 more than Saturday's total.